The Honest Answer Is: A Little, Under Specific Conditions

 Across these evidence-backed interventions combined, a realistic upper bound for voluntary cognitive improvement is perhaps 5–10 IQ points.
 Not 30.
 Not 50.
 This is meaningful — 10 points is the difference between two IQ bands — but it requires genuine lifestyle investment, not a brain training subscription.

-The more useful frame is not "how do I maximise my IQ?" but "how do I ensure my cognitive performance reflects my actual ability?"
+A more productive question than "how do I maximise my IQ?" is "how do I ensure my cognitive performance reflects my actual ability?"
 Many people operate significantly below their ceiling due to chronic sleep deprivation, high stress, and sedentary behaviour.
-Addressing these is not about enhancement — it is about removing suppression.
+Addressing these is not enhancement — it is removing suppression.

 The Right Starting Point